Cluster Synchronization of Kuramoto Oscillators and the Method of Averaging: Preliminaries

-Assumption~\ref{ass:natural_frequency} restricts the natural frequencies of oscillators in each cluster to be identical.
-This is a natural requirement since cluster synchronization implies that the oscillators rotate coherently within clusters.
-Assumption~\ref{ass:external_equitable_partition} states that any two nodes in the same cluster have equal weight sums with respect to other clusters.
-Notice that this assumption depends only on inter-cluster edge weights.
-It can thus be considered as a generalization of the trivial case where there is no edge between clusters; in such a case, it is clear that under Assumption~\ref{ass:natural_frequency}, cluster synchronization can be realized.
-However, the condition seems somewhat restrictive in that the equality in Assumption~\ref{ass:external_equitable_partition} must hold strictly.
-We will relax this aspect in Section~\ref{sec:perturbation}.
-The following proposition states that these assumptions are necessary for analyzing stability of the cluster synchronization manifold \cite{Tiberi_CDC2017}.
+Assumption~\ref{ass:natural_frequency} restricts the oscillators' natural frequencies in each cluster to be identical.
+Assumption~\ref{ass:external_equitable_partition} means that any two nodes in the same cluster have equal weight sums with respect to each other cluster.
+These two assumptions are also necessary for the forward invariance in certain cases (see \cite{Tiberi_CDC2017}).
+The first assumption is a natural requirement whereas the second one is somewhat restrictive.
+We will relax this aspect in Section~\ref{subsec:main-C}.